ai-dock/ai-horde-dreamer/README.md

 >[!NOTE]
 >*Some of the included services would not normally be found **inside** of a container.
 They are, however, necessary here as some cloud providers give no access to the host; Containers are deployed as if they were a virtual machine.*

+### Dreamer

+A dreamer (stable diffusion worker) will be created for every NVIDIA GPU found in your system unless you have set a limit with the variable `GPU_LIMIT`

+The first worker (GPU 0) will be named according to your specification in `BRIDGE_WORKER_NAME`.
+Extra workers will have this name appended with '#2, #3...'

+### Web UI

+If you have specified the environment variables `WEB_USER` and `WEB_PASSWORD` the web UI will be launched in the container on port 7860.

 ### Jupyter (with tag `jupyter` only)